-- 20. There is a mixed ethnic community, dominated by Tipra, located inside the WS and the reserved part of the forest and have about 165 HHs.
-They are recognized as forest villagers and have agreement with the FD.
-They patrol the forest with FD staff and plant about 1200 saplings every year each family at their own cost in the reserved part of the forest.
-They have skills in mat making and weaving.
-Many HHs are involved with bamboo mat making and weaving for supporting their livelihood.
-It has been reported that about 60% of land allocated to them by the FD are leased out to others out of the community on 1-3 years basis.
-They exploit most types of forest resources require for their HH needs. - 21.
-The major NGOs that operate in the locality are: ASA, BRAC, PASA, BRDB, Grameen Bank, etc. Their major activities are concentrated on health, education and alternate income generation.
-Some of them have credit programs exclusively for the women.
-There is only one local community organization called Village Development Program having 64 members, but located outside of the WS. - 22.
-Most NGOs and banks provide micro-credit to local people.
-Bank loans mainly given for agriculture.
+- 23. Most NGOs and banks provide micro-credit to local people.
+Bank loans are mainly given for agriculture.
 NGOs provide credit mainly for IGA.
 NGO's IGA programs concentrate on small business, poultry, livestock rearing etc. and their activities mainly focused on the women.
 Skill development activities by the NGOs are limited.
-The tribal people have skills in weaving and mat making. - 23.
-The main sources of conflict among local people include land disputes, livestock grazing, children affairs, marriage related matters, money lending and transaction, local election and politics, family affairs, etc. Conflicts are resolved by arbitration by local elites & public representatives (UP chairman and members), headman (in case of ethnic community) Gram Sarker.
+The tribal people have skills in weaving and mat making. - 24.
+The main sources of conflict among local people include land disputes, livestock grazing, children affairs, marriage related matters, money lending and transaction, local election and politics, family affairs, etc. Conflicts are resolved by arbitration by local elites & public representatives (UP chairman and members,), local matbar, and headman (in case of ethnic community).
 If the local efforts are not fruitful it may lead to filing cases with Thana-police, courts.
-It is to be mentioned that conflicts are very less in case of ethnic community.

-- 24. Major concerns regarding forest biodiversity conservation and management include fuelwood, bamboo and building materials collection, hunting, tree felling, agricultural activities, local power and unemployment, local dependence on the forest resources, weak forest patrol etc. The challenges for the project seem to be curbing/stopping resource extraction, reducing local poverty and unemployment etc. - 25.
-Local people are aware about the RF in Rema-Kalenga, not about the existence of WS.
+It is to be mentioned that conflicts are very less in case of ethnic community. - 25.
+Major concerns regarding forest biodiversity conservation and management include fuel wood, bamboo and building materials collection, illicit felling, agricultural activities, local power and unemployment, local dependence on the forest resources, weak forest patrol etc. The challenges for the project seem to be curbing/stopping resource extraction, reducing local poverty and unemployment etc. - 26.
+Local people are aware about the RF and WS in Rema-Kalenga.
 They know about some restrictions on resource collection.
 People, particularly inside villagers, are worried about the decline in forest resource.
 Inside people appeared to be very cooperative.
 The outside villagers showed curiosity about the project.
-However, the overall initial response to the project is good and encouraging.
+However, the overall response to the NSP and initial response to the IPAC project is good and encouraging.